 Supportive therapy includes oxygen therapy and ventilatory support, pulmonary rehabilitation, and palliative care.

 Routine supplemental oxygen does not improve the quality of life or clinical outcomes in stable patients.
-Continuous long-term, i.e., longer than 15 hours of supplemental oxygen is recommended in COPD patients with PaO2 less than 55 mmHg (or oxygen saturation less than 88%) or PaO2 less than 59 mm Hg in case of cor pulmonale.
-Oxygen therapy has shown to increase survival these patients with severe resting hypoxemia.
+Continuous long-term, i.e., longer than 15 hours of supplemental oxygen is recommended in patients with COPD with PaO2 less than 55 mmHg (or oxygen saturation less than 88%) or PaO2 less than 59 mm Hg in case of cor pulmonale.
+Oxygen therapy has shown to increase the survival of these patients with severe resting hypoxemia.
 For those who desaturate with exercise, intermittent oxygen will help.
 The goal is to maintain oxygen saturation greater than 90%.

 Pulmonary rehabilitation for patients with severe symptoms and multiple exacerbations reduces dyspnea and hospitalizations and is recommended for GOLD stages B, C, and D.

 Although available from the time the person is diagnosed with COPD, palliative care is typically recommended for GOLD stage D. It is additional care to the patient's current treatment plan.
 The goal is to provide the best quality of life possible.
-Not only does it play a role in assessment and management of the symptoms, but it also helps patients understand their illness and prognosis and facilitates a discussion about the patient’s goal of care, advance care, and end of life care plans.
+Not only does it play a role in the assessment and management of the symptoms, but it also helps patients understand their illness and prognosis and facilitates a discussion about the patient’s goal of care, advance care, and end of life care plans.
 Advance care planning involves communication between patients, their families, and the physician and helps patients formulate their treatment preferences.
 Reassuring the patients of a clear plan to deal with dyspnea in advanced disease and management of depression and anxiety is an important component of palliative care.
-These can be managed with low dose opioids, lifestyle modification, and relaxation techniques respectively.
+These can be managed with low dose opioids, lifestyle modification, and relaxation techniques, respectively.
 Most patients underestimate the disease, so it is important to look for transition time and discuss advance care early in the disease.
 It is also important to explore where the patients want to spend their last days (e.g., home or hospital) and help provide them with whatever they are most comfortable.

 Management of a Patient with COPD Exacerbation